a-r-m-i-n/dce/Documentation/AdditionalInformations/CodeCaching.rst

 during this process, DCE 2.2 introduced an own small CacheManager.

 The code cache for DCEs is always enabled.

+This cache contains generated DCE registration, TCA and FlexForm code.
+It is independent of the per-DCE "Cache DCE frontend plugin" option, which controls whether the frontend controller action is cacheable.

 .. caution::
    Any changes made to a DCE or a DCE field, require to clear TYPO3's system cache.
 Otherwise changes are not visible